ifm/ifm3d/doc/sphinx/content/installation_instructions/install_from_source_windows.md

 #### Source Dependencies

-`ifm3d` depends on several additional libraries (curl, xmlrpc-c, glog, and gtest) which are not available as binary packages on Windows.
+`ifm3d` depends on several additional libraries (curl, xmlrpc-c, and gtest) which are not available as binary packages on Windows.

 ### Building source dependencies with ifm3d